benwilcock/spring-rsocket-demo/docs/first-try-rsocket.md

 # Getting Started with RSocket

-Our journey into [RSocket][rsocket] can begin quickly without needing to write any code.
+Our journey into [RSocket][rsocket] can begin without needing to write a single line of code.
 With the `rsocket-cli` tool we can setup a simple server and attach a client to it before streaming some data between the them.

 ## What You'll Need

 #### Java 8

-To follow along you'll need Java 8 installed on your PC.
+To follow along with this tutorial you'll need Java 8 installed on your PC.
 You can find out if you have Java 8 by opening a command-line and typing `java -version`.
-If you don't have Java 8, you can get it from [AdoptOpenJDK][adopt-open-jdk].
+If you don't have Java 8 already, you can get it from [AdoptOpenJDK][adopt-open-jdk].
 If you're a developer, you might want to consider using [SDKMan][sdkman].

 #### Git